 The Upper Deck

 I’ve installed a wooden upper deck to house various electronics.
 This seems to be a common solution among RC autonomous car folks.
-The main aim of the upper deck is to provide a secure attachment for most electronics, namely the RPi+NAVIO2, Wifi card, and the camera together with the camera “rig”, which is just a fancy name for a raised vertical plate i glued together to fix the camera onto.
+The main aim of the upper deck is to provide a secure attachment for most electronics, namely the RPi+NAVIO2, TL-WN722N Wifi adapter, and the camera together with the camera “rig”, which is just a fancy name for a raised vertical plate i glued together to fix the camera onto.

 I bought some chipboard of around 3mm (anything would be ok really) and cut out a couple rectangular pieces.
 The biggest one I measured to be a bit longer than the distance between the RC car body posts (holding the original plastic body), and around 10cm wide.
 I cut the rest to a bit arbitrary dimensions and glued them together with white wood glue for a clean, strong bond.
 Turned out quite stiff indeed.